Trivia for Geostorm

 - This was Skydance's second project not released by Paramount.
 Instead, Warner Bros. produced the film.

-- Several cast and crew, even extras, noted that lead star/producer , Gerard Butler kept forgetting his lines.
+- Several cast and crew, even extras, noted that lead star/producer Gerard Butler did not appear to know many of his lines.

 - Catastrophic consequences of weather control by space-based stations is also a major plot point in Das Arche Noah Prinzip (1984), Roland Emmerich's directorial debut.
 Emmerich and Dean Devlin were long time collaborators.